However, you might want to look at other natural remedies that might help improve your health.

 Rosemary is a great essential oil for helping relive muscle and joint pain, including those you get in your foot too.

-Its anti-inflammatory and analgesic properties are perfect for those of us with heel pain or plantar fasciitis.
+It works well on inflammation and its analgesic properties are perfect for those of us with heel pain or plantar fasciitis.

 Rosemary is one oil that can be applied direct without being diluted, but can also be inhaled, which will help with your general well-being and for overall pain relief.